This page contains affiliate links. Please read our disclosure for more info.

 Sand Dunes, Thar Desert, Rajasthan

 You can easily organise a camel safari from Jaisalmer.
-Quality and comfort varies but rates start from INR 400 per day (US$9).
+Quality and comfort vary but rates start from INR 400 per day (US$9).